TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Tweaked sound system to produce quieter sounds from layers above and below (likely different room)
+ * Improved built-in DarkLIGHTS system (new DLL required by modders) to reduce virtual memory usage

  * If an animation does not exist for an entity and that animation number is called the weapon offset will be removed to attempt to find a real animation.
 EX: Entities with guns can now melee with animation 8
 	This fix should allow modelers to trim out a sizeable amount of redundant animations